Hot & Unattended Dogs

-In addition, with hotter summer temperatures, do not leave your animal in a vehicle or an uncovered bed of a truck when the temperature is 70 degree or above.
-It doesn’t take long to turn your vehicle into a hot box and rolling down your windows or parking in the shade is not enough.
+In addition, with hotter summer temperatures, do not leave your animal in a vehicle or an uncovered bed of a truck when the temperature is 70 degrees or above.
+It doesn’t take long to turn your vehicle into a hot box, and rolling down your windows or parking in the shade is not enough.

 Steamboat Springs Municipal Code - Animals

 All three instances (Animal Tied Up Unattended; Animal in Motor Vehicle and Uncovered Pick-Up Bed when Temperature Above 70°) are violations of the Steamboat Springs Municipal Code.

 For the welfare of pets, rescue and enforcement actions will be taken.

 While it might feel comfortable to you, temperatures within a vehicle rise quickly and can often be as much as 20 degrees hotter!
 Shade and leaving the windows open offers little relief to pets left in a vehicle.